Live at Max's Kansas City (Johnny Thunders album): History

-The band had continued to play occasional shows in New York with post New York Dolls aka The Dolls percussionist Tony Machine on drums throughout November 1978 until February 1979, and Jerry Nolan eventually returned to the drum throne in March 1979.
+The band had continued to play occasional shows in New York with post New York Dolls The Dolls percussionist Tony Machine on drums throughout November 1978 until February 1979, and Jerry Nolan eventually returned to the drum throne in March 1979.
 Released on Max's Kansas City Records and in England on Beggars Banquet Records through a logo deal with Max's Kansas City, the album was an immediate success upon its release in July 1979.
 As Robert Christgau put it, "This captures the boys in all their rowdy, rabble-rousing abandon, and I know that when I feel like hearing them I'll be pulling it off the shelf."

 The success of the album was enough to warrant a second live recording done at the same venue.
 By that time, however, the band were all struggling with their various addictions, with Thunders' own heroin habit escalating.
 The first two nights of the three-night stand resulted in very little if any usable material, but by the last night, the band were in rare form, with Thunders and Lure delivering their usual witty introductions between songs.
 After playing five songs, Thunders suddenly left the stage, claiming he had to "tune up" — never to return that evening.
 Ironically, two songs earlier, the band had played their semi-autobiographical "Too Much Junkie Business".

 Several years later, the five songs from the second recordings were remixed, along with the original album, in preparation for a long-awaited reissue of the original Live at Max's album with the "new" recordings appended to it.
 Walter Lure and Billy Rath participated in the mixing.
 Thunders was unable to participate due to other commitments, but was played the results, and gave them his full endorsement, requesting only that the 1979 recordings were released "just the way it is, including the talk."
 The reissue would not be released until 1995, a few years after Thunders' death.
 Both the original album and the later recordings were rereleased in 2015 on vinyl as "Live at Max's Volumes 1 and 2."